Meet the Team

 Susie

-Trainee Psychotherapeutic Counsellor
+Psychotherapeutic Counsellor

-I had a career break to focus on having my wonderful family!
-I spent time during Covid working with Families and realised that I needed more training which led me to the Village Orchard for a placement.
+I had a career break to focus on having my wonderful family which has been an amazing journey.
+I spent time during Covid working with Families and realised that I needed more training which led me to VOE for a placement.
+I have been fortunate that VOE had an opening for me to join this vibrant and passionate team.
+It is such a privilege to work with young people and share their experiences of life.

-It is a great privilege to work with young people and share their experiences of life.
-Outside of the therapy room, I love spending time with my children, dogs & cats (of which there are many!)
+Outside of the therapy room I love spending time with my children, dogs & cats (of which there are many!)
 I am a keen traveller and thoroughly enjoy meeting new people, tasting fabulously different food and absorbing myself in the world’s breathtakingly, beautiful and varied cultures.

 -